Medical Laboratory Technician

 10-513-1

 The Medical Laboratory Technician Associate of Applied Science degree will prepare students to learn fundamental laboratory techniques for work in laboratories serving the health care sector (hospitals, clinics and doctors' offices).
 Career potential also exists in epidemiology, forensic medicine and biomedical manufacturing.
-The program provides experience where students learn to perform analytical procedures under the supervision of a medical technologist or physician.
+The program provides experience where students learn to perform analytical procedures under the supervision of a medical laboratory scientist or physician.
 The final semester of the program is a clinical experience in laboratories in community healthcare facilities.
 Graduates of the program qualify for the American Society of Clinical Pathologists Board of Registry certification exam for medical laboratory technicians under the direction of the American Society of Clinical Pathologists.
-Students must petition to enter the clinical MLT classes, and should anticipate the possibility of traveling to complete the clinical experience.
+Students must petition to request placement in the clinical experience rotation and should anticipate the possibility of traveling to complete the clinical experience.

 Suggested courses for program preparation: